 But there was a reason for the drive.
 At the top of the mountain we drew off the road (more space here fortunately!) and walked to the side where we had the most incredible view of Dubrovnik, its harbor and the sea beyond.

 Back to Dubrovnik, we bid goodbye to Stjepan and explored the city on our own.
-At this point it was staggeringly hot, but we’re not ones to back down from our plans, so we walked the walls of the city and had a drink on a terrace beyond the walls.
+At this point it was staggeringly hot, but we’re not ones to back down from our plans, so we walked the walls of Dubrovnik, entering at Minčeta Tower near the Pile Gate.
+The length of the walls is about 1.2 miles, but includes over 1000 steps up and down.
+By the time we reached our planned refreshment stop, a terraced cafe on the outside of the walls, we were exhausted and steaming.
 To this day, we marvel that we were allowed into the restaurant as hot and sweaty as we were.

 Where have you traveled that you’d like to return to?
 We’re always looking for new adventures!

 Read more – Packing for a Mediterranean Cruise